OpenPrograms/Fingercomp-Programs/net-flash/README.md

 Pretty cool, isn't it?

-Of course, this program has to have some options for you to tweak.
+Of course, this program has some options for you to tweak.

 * `--c` is the chunk size.
 You want to keep it at least slightly below the modem max packet size, or the program would just crash. `4096` will be used if not given.
 * `--port` is the, uhhh, port to use.
 Obviously you have to change the port on the remote host if you want to use this option.